 Collage work involving the use of photocopies

-There is no need for a title on the artwork, and entrants can decide for themselves whether to include one.
+A title on the artwork is not required, and entrants can decide for themselves whether to include one.
 However, there should be a clearly recognizable link to the theme of the content.

 The artist's name should not appear on the front of the artwork.
 The following information should be clearly shown on the back of the artwork: